-This course fulfills the three-hour Mathematics requirement in the Midland College Core Curriculum.
+This course fulfills four hours of the Life and Physical Science requirement in the Midland College Core Curriculum.
 The Core Curriculum is a set of courses that provide students with a foundation of knowledge, skills and educational experiences that are essential for all learning.
-The Core Curriculum is available in the Midland College Catalog.
-As part of the core, this course addresses the following three objectives:
+The URL for the Core Curriculum is available in the Midland College Catalog.
+As part of the core, this course addresses the following four objectives: